Frequently Asked Questions About Ecotherapy & How It Works

 What Kind of Things Would I Go to an Eco-Therapist For?

-Ecotherapy can be effective for any of the typical reasons people seek out counseling – complicated life transitions, grief, depression, anxiety, relational struggles, and more.
-In addition, eco-therapists can be uniquely helpful in supporting people working with ecological grief/fear/anxiety (related to experienced and/or anticipated ecological loss due to human causes) and burnout related to activism.
+Ecotherapy can be effective for any of the typical reasons people seek out counseling – complicated life transitions (relationship & career changes), grief and loss, depression, anxiety, relational struggles, burn out, feeling a lack of purpose, and more.
+In addition, eco-therapists can be uniquely helpful in supporting people experiencing ecological grief/fear/anxiety (related to experienced and/or anticipated ecological loss due to human causes) and burnout related to activism.

 What Does an Ecotherapy Session Look and Feel Like?

 My indoor office has lovely outdoor views and is filled with objects from nature.
 (During Covid-19, we will not be meeting in my office due to its small size.
 Telehealth and outdoor sessions at 6 feet apart are both options.)
+Or we can meet outdoors, at a public park or trail in the Freeport area.
 Movement and/or experiencing different landscapes can often shift feelings of “stuck-ness” (see the next question for more details about outdoor sessions).

 During either an indoor or outdoor ecotherapy session, we will begin with the concern or struggle that brings you into counseling.
 As we explore this concern, I will guide you in connecting and interacting with our surrounding landscape.
 My clients often report feeling calmed and supported by this connection, and they may be able to go deeper into discussing the really hard stuff because of this calm.
-They also report the connection with nature itself leads to more understanding of their own experience.
-When we pay attention and connect with the natural beings all around us who live out their lives fully and completely, it can be easier to make sense of the areas of life where we feel stuck.
+They also report the connection with nature itself leads to more understanding of their own experience, often through metaphor, dialogue, or creating art with natural objects.
 We focus on working mindfully and with curiosity, staying open to whatever an experience or interaction (with me, with a rock, with a great blue heron, etc.) has to teach us.

-We will explore not just what our often busy minds have to say about things, but also work to get in touch with our somatic wisdom (what our bodies know).
+We will explore not just what our often busy minds have to say about things, but also work to get in touch with our somatic wisdom (what our bodies know–science is finally recognizing this as a valid source of wisdom!).
 Sessions will often focus on learning what the sensations in our body can teach us in addition to cognition.
 Ecotherapy and somatic work go together well because an outdoor experience has so many possibilities for deeply embodied exploration.
 Think of the difference between grounding yourself by imagining you are at the beach vs. actually being at the beach!